On this page

 So what keeps our Ear and Forehead Baby Thermometer scooping up the awards?
 Here are some of the best features:

-- It is super fast in taking your baby’s readings.
+- Firstly, it is super fast in taking your baby’s readings.
 It literally takes 1 second.

 - Parents do not need to use expensive probe covers with our thermometer (just clean with an alcohol wipe).

 - The baby thermometer is light in weight, easy to operate, has a built-in flashlight (a lifesaver in the middle of the night) and will auto shut off after 30 seconds.

 - Whenever it records a reading exceeding 38 degrees Celsius, it produces a much-needed fever alarm.

-- Cherub Ear and Forehead thermometer has a great memory and preserves the previous 32 readings for your reference (can also store readings for different children).
+- The Cherub Baby Ear and Forehead thermometer has a great memory and preserves the previous 32 readings for your reference (can also store readings for different children).

 So there you have it!
 A reliable thermometer to help you along your parenting journey!